Chocolate? Yes! Passion fruit? Yes! Chocolate and passion fruit cake?! Hell yes!!

 - Sieve the passionfruit pulp to remove the seeds and keep 1 tablespoon of them for later.

-- Combine the pulp, lime juice & zest, eggs and sugar in a bowl.
+- Combine the pulp, lemon juice & zest, eggs and sugar in a bowl.
 Melt the butter in a saucepan and add the fruit and egg mix, stirring continuously till it starts to thicken.

 - Bring to a boil, whisking as you go for about 1 minute.